The number of plugins you can install on your WordPress site exceeds 50,000. Although you wouldn’t by any means want to install all of them.

 WordPress works just fine on its own, but you need plugins if you want to add extra features and functionality.
 Choosing the right plugins can play a large role in its success.

 WordPress plugins have a few other traits: they live in

 wp-content/plugins/ in your WordPress installation.
 They’re visible in your WordPress Dashboard if you click on “Plugins”.
 And they can be activated and deactivated — allowed to perform their task or do absolutely nothing — on that page.

-Most plug-ins are pretty simple, but some will perform complex actions that are “expensive” in terms of backend processing, and will slow a website down.
-In other words, you could have a quickly loading website with 80 plugins, and add a single, complicated plugin and lose half a second (or more) of loading time!
+Most plug-ins are pretty simple, but some will perform complex actions that are “expensive” in terms of backend processing and will slow a website down.
+In other words, you could have a quick loading website with 80 plugins, and add a single, complicated plugin and lose half a second (or more) of loading time!

 Plugins and potential issues